 So plan and write a scene for your antagonist’s first look that encapsulates all that they stand for, and sets them apart as a truly evil villain.

 Think about what happens in the scene we first see your story’s villain.
 What progressive complication turns the Value in this scene from bad to worse?
 What action or revelation do we see that shows that surrounding characters shouldn’t mess with this Villain?

 For instance, in The Dark Knight, following Joker’s POV, there’s a moment when one of the pawns in Joker’s game holds Joker at gunpoint.
 For a moment we think, here we go—another one down.
 But then, Joker (then masked) indicates something about a bus driver.
 This stuns the other bank robber, seconds before being plowed down by a bus.

 The Joker has had a plan all along, and when he reveals who he is to the bank teller lying on the ground, we know this isn’t like any Batman movie we’ve seen before.

 Because this villain is . . . something else.

 Scene #3: The First Confrontation

-When Cersei and Jamie come to Winterfell for the first time, we should immediately see the contrast between them and the Starks.
+Or when Cersei and Jamie come to Winterfell for the first time, we immediately see the contrast between them and the Starks.

-These confrontations are at their best when the villain reveals a chink in your hero’s armor.
-Until this point in the story, you’ve led us to believe that the hero was strong and good; but when you hold him/her up and compare him/her with your villain, we see that maybe everything isn’t as perfect as we thought, and that we are going to have a fierce fight on our hands.
+These crucial confrontations are at their best when the villain reveals a chink in your hero’s armor.
+Until this point in the story, you’ve led your reader to believe that the hero was strong and good; but when you show that main character can’t defeat this bad guy so easily, suspense ripples into the story.